Uhura was originally supposed to be named Sulu. Eventually the name was re-used for George Takei's character.

 "The Naked Time" and "Tomorrow Is Yesterday" were originally conceived as a two-part story, which is why the former ends with an out-of-the-blue time-travel incident that leads nowhere and the latter begins with the Enterprise already back in time due to (in the aired episode) an unrelated time-travel incident.

-Harlan Ellison's original script of "The City on the Edge of Forever" was heavily rewritten, mostly due to cost.
+Harlan Ellison's original script of "The City on the Edge of Forever" was heavily rewritten.
 The aired version was almost entirely written by Star Trek story editor D. C. Fontana, who is uncredited.
+(The general consensus from those who've read the original is that it would make a great standalone story, but as an episode of Star Trek it just feels wrong.)
 Ellison was not pleased.
 Notable differences include:

 Instead of McCoy, history is changed by a random drug-dealing crew member.
 (Gene Roddenberry would later erroneously claim the script featured Scotty dealing drugs.)
 Unlike McCoy, this character is a proper villain who murders a Red Shirt who tries to report him.
 At the end of the episode, the drug-dealing crew member escapes into time again, only to be caught in a star the moment it goes supernova.
 Time replays itself continuously afterwards, forcing him to relive the supernova again and again as his eternal punishment.